Dimitri-Blanchard/mackor/README.md

 ## Features

-- Change the MAC address of a specified network interface
+- Change the MAC address of a specified network interface.
-- Automatically change the MAC address at specified intervals
+- Automatically change the MAC address at specified intervals.
-- Simple and user-friendly command-line interface
+- Simple and user-friendly command-line interface.

 ## Installation